How to Practice “Unplugging” + the Benefits

 Let’s be real – none of us will be able to disconnect completely from technology.
 Texting or calling friends and family, responding to that important email, or looking up a recipe for dinner are all parts of daily our routines.
 That’s okay!
 Set realistic goals and intentions for yourself, and do the best you can.

-Many of us begin and end our days with our phones, especially.
-We sleep next to them.
-They’re our alarms, our only house in the phone, etc. However – try to implement some hours of “do not disturb”, particularly at the beginning and end of the day.
+Many of us begin and end our days with our phones.
+We sleep next to them, use them as our alarms, and many of us don’t have another phone in the house, making it our primary method of communication.
+However – try to implement some hours of “do not disturb”, particularly at the beginning and end of the day.
 Maybe after your alarm goes off, you don’t check your phone until you’re up and out of bed.
 Maybe an hour before bed, your phone, laptop, and/or TV stay off.
 Find what works for you!

 A great way to unplug is to set aside certain times in the day to enjoy your technologies.
-Maybe you are allowed an hour a day to watch the news or your favorite TV show?
-Maybe you don’t check social media after 8pm?
+Maybe you allow an hour a day to watch the news or your favorite TV show?
+Maybe you don’t check social media after 8PM?
 Find the schedule or limits that keep you in check, hold you accountable, and leave you enough time to feel your best!